microsoft/TemplateStudio/contributing.md

 That's why many of the guidelines of this document are obvious and serve only one purpose: Simplicity.

+Also remeber that the Pull Requests must be done aganist the **[dev branch](https://github.com/Microsoft/WindowsTemplateStudio/tree/dev)**.

 ## A good pull request

 Every contribution has to come with:

-* Before starting coding, **you should open an issue** and start discussing with the community to see if your idea/feature is interesting enough
+* Before starting coding, **you must open an issue** and start discussing with the community to see if the idea/feature is interesting enough.
 * A documentation page in the [documentation folder](https://github.com/Microsoft/WindowsTemplateStudio/tree/dev/docs).
 * Unit tests (If applicable)
 * You tested your code with two most recent Windows 10 SDKs.
 (Build 14393 and 15063)